-$The \ Settings \ and \ Copies \ tab \ of fer \ multiple \ options \ for \ the \ conversion \ operation.$
+The Settings and Copies tab offer multiple options for the conversion operation.

-NOTE: If you migrated your Lightroom catalog, and your photo settings in Lightroom are not correct, launch the Migration Assistant again, go to Settings and click the Roll Back button at the bottom of the tab.
+NOTE: If you migrated your Lightroom catalog, and your photo settings in Lightroom are not correct, launch the Migration Assistant again, go to the Settings tab and click the Roll Back button at the bottom of the tab.
 This will return your Lightroom settings to the state before you started the Migration process.
 (Click the Cancel button when the roll-back procedure is complete.)
 The Copies tab lets you export copies of any photos that have Develop adjustments made to them inside Lightroom into a new file that includes all of those edits.
 These copies are created based on the options chosen in the Copies tab, and include the following options:

 - File Type: The file type drop-down menu determines what type of file will be created.
 The default is PSD, which maintains layers.
-You can also select JPG or TIFF, if you prefer those formats and are not concerned about maintaining layers. - Color Space: The color space drop-down menu determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: The bit-depth drop-down menu determines the bit depth, either 8-bit or 16-bit per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file.
+You can also select JPG or TIFF, if you prefer those formats and are not concerned about maintaining layers. - Color Space: The color space drop-down menu determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - Bit Depth: This drop-down menu sets the copied file's bit depth to either 8 or 16 bits per pixel. - Resolution: The resolution drop-down menu determines the resolution of the file.

 When the Copies option is checked, any photo that has been edited inside Lightroom will have a new copy created and saved in same folder as the original image.
-Both images will be visible inside ON1 Photo RAW 2019 after the migration process is complete.
+Both images will be visible inside ON1 Photo RAW 2020 after the migration process is complete.

-NOTE: Choosing the Create Copies option will create a copy of all photos that have any adjustment made to them, whether it is major or minor.
+NOTE: Choosing the Create Copies option will create a copy of all photos that have any adjustment made to them.
 This includes such things as automatic lens profiling or default noise reduction, which some people use as an import preset when bringing photos into Lightroom.
 We recommend examining your catalog, and determine how you wish best to proceed with the migration.
-In some cases, it might be more advantageous to use Lightroom's export dialog to selectively export edited photos into a new folder, and add them to ON1 Photo RAW as a new cataloged folder-or however you might wish to organize them inside ON1 Photo.
+In some cases, it might be better to use Lightroom's export dialog to selectively export edited photos into a new folder, and add them to ON1 Photo RAW as a new cataloged folder-or however you might wish to organize them inside Photo RAW.